-Barcelona is calling, but for now, Santa Barbara can fill the void.
-This classic California beach town has undergone a quiet renaissance during the pandemic and is now open for visitors with plenty of new places to stay, eat, drink, and escape city life.
+The classic California beach town of Santa Barbara underwent a quiet renaissance during the pandemic with plenty of new places to stay, eat, drink, and escape city life.

 Santa Barbara is an easy five-hour drive from San Francisco, but a new daily Southwest Airlines flight out of Oakland makes a long weekend trip all the more doable, getting you there in an hour.
 You can rent a car, but could also manage to get around by walking, biking, and using ride share services.
 Here's a suggested long weekend itinerary.